g-dury/revolut-challenge/README.md

 Comments:

-With this architecture I am trying to achieve a simple CI/CD pipeline (thanks to travis) and to enforce Infrastructure As Code by making it to commit back to Github (ideally the infra would be on a different repository than the application)
+With this architecture I am trying to achieve a simple CI/CD pipeline (thanks to travis) and to enforce Infrastructure As Code by making it to commit back to Github (ideally the infra would be on a different repository than the application).
 The Google Kubernetes Engine (GKE) allows us to have the advantages of kubernetes while not having to manage its components and the integrated tools of stack driver allow us to have an easy logging and monitoring.

 ## How to deploy